MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-wsl.md

 This section describes the known limitations with using the Intune WSL plugin for compliance evaluation.

-- Compliance evaluation requires the installed Linux distributions in WSL to run at least once before it works.
+- Compliance evaluation requires the installed Linux distributions in WSL to run at least one time before it works.
 If you install a Linux distribution with the `--no-launch` [command for WSL](/windows/wsl/basic-commands), the compliance evaluation won't work.

 - Compliance evaluation might not function as expected on custom Linux images or Linux images without the `etc/os-release` directory.